Ebsz/TDT4250-Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is done as a part of the NTNU course TDT4250 - Advanced Software Design
+This project is done as a part of the NTNU course TDT4250 - Advanced Software Design during the fall of 2020

 <!-- CASE DESCRIPTION -->
 ### Case Description